aaronwmorris/indi-allsky/README.md

 indi-allsky is software used to manage a Linux-based All Sky Camera using the INDI framework.
 Theoretically, any INDI supported CCD/CMOS camera should be usable.

 ![](./content/20210930_224951.jpg)
-SpaceX Cargo Dragon (over Georgia) headed for splashdown off the coast of Florida
+*Pictured: SpaceX Cargo Dragon (over Georgia) headed for splashdown off the coast of Florida*

 ## Features
 * Multiple camera vendor support